CitizenScienceCenter/backend/README.md

 OR

-* run `make ENVIRON=docker activate` to symlink `envs/docker.env`
-* `make start` or `make start_service`
+* `make start` or `make start_bg`

-NOTE: starting as as service means that the processs is daemonized immediately and you must attach to the running container in order to debug (unless you redirect logs)
+NOTE: starting as `bg` means that the processs is daemonized immediately and you must attach to the running container in order to debug (unless you redirect logs)

 * `make stop` and `make clean`